drym-org/dia-qi/evaluation/appraisal/capital.md

        * Generic operators from a utility library that were used to simplify documentation and build scripts in the initial implementation, and which are currently used only in build scripts [10%]
        * Generic operations on collections from a utility library that are used to simplify working with collections in build scripts [10%]
        * A tool to draw graphics used in documentation [12.5%]
-       * A Makefile to automate common project development actions, which in its current form is significantly expanded from the original [15%]
+       * A Makefile that was used as the starting point to automate common project development actions, serving as a template for future expansion [15%]